FMA-Net++: Motion- and Exposure-Aware Joint Video Super-Resolution and Deblurring: Introduction

-The main contributions of this work are as follows: \begin{itemize} \item We formulate and address the challenging real-world problem of VSRDB under \emph{unknown, dynamically varying exposure}, and propose a novel \textbf{Exposure Time-aware Modulation (ETM)} layer to explicitly condition features on per-frame exposure information. \item We design a new parallel, sequence-level architecture based on \textbf{Hierarchical Refinement with Bidirectional Propagation (HRBP)} blocks, which effectively models long-range temporal dependencies by hierarchically expanding receptive fields without sequential dependencies. \item We develop an \textbf{exposure-aware Flow-Guided Dynamic Filtering (FGDF)} that utilizes exposure-conditioned features to estimate \emph{physically grounded}, spatio-temporally variant degradation kernels capturing the \emph{joint effects of motion and exposure}. \item We introduce two new benchmarks, \textbf{REDS-ME} and \textbf{REDS-RE}, for realistic evaluation under dynamic exposure, and demonstrate through extensive experiments that our method achieves state-of-the-art performance, strong real-world generalization, and high efficiency. \end{itemize}
+The main contributions of this work are as follows: \begin{itemize} \item We design an efficient, sequence-level architecture based on \textbf{Hierarchical Refinement with Bidirectional Aggregation (HRBA)} blocks.
+By hierarchically expanding temporal receptive fields without sequential bottlenecks, HRBA effectively captures long-range temporal dependencies while enabling sequence-level parallel processing. \item We formulate the physical coupling of motion blur and \emph{frame-wise exposure-duration variation} in VSRDB.
+To address this, we propose an \textbf{Exposure Time-aware Modulation (ETM)} layer that conditions features on per-frame exposure embeddings, driving the estimation of motion- and exposure-aware degradation kernels. \item We introduce two new benchmarks, \textbf{REDS-ME} and \textbf{REDS-RE}, for systematic evaluation under dynamic exposure.
+Extensive experiments demonstrate that FMA-Net++ achieves state-of-the-art performance, high computational efficiency, and strong generalization to challenging real-world videos. \end{itemize}